 Resources for All Entrepreneurs

-- The Business and Entrepreneurship Clinic, in collaboration with the Law and Entrepreneurship Clinic (L&E), the Wisconsin Institutes of Discovery, and WARF, will provide free business advice and services for Wisconsin based entrepreneurs.
+- The Business and Entrepreneurship Clinic, in collaboration with the UW-Madison Law & Entrepreneurship Clinic (L&E), the Wisconsin Institutes of Discovery, and WARF, will provide free business advice and services for Wisconsin based entrepreneurs.
 Under the direction of Michael Williams, MBA students and senior level undergraduates undertake various projects that the businesses require.

 - UW–Madison Small Business Development Center provides no-cost consulting, low-cost entrepreneurial education, and strategic facilitation to start-ups and entrepreneurs.